The Arc of Appalachia acquires, stewards and protects wildlands in Ohio

-The Arc of Appalachia protects the rich diversity of life within North America’s Great Eastern Forest.
+We work to protect the rich diversity of life in North America’s Great Eastern Forest.